developmentseed/changetags/README.md

 ### Modified features

-We include the main tags of the modified features and also the tags that have been changed.
+We include the main tags of the modified features and also the tags that were modified.

 #### Examples
 - Changeset that modified the tags of a `bank` from: